PRATIK-P145/API_scraping/README.md

   * Fetch an article by ID
   * Update an article
   * Delete an article
-* Input validation and error handling for invalid IDs and missing records
+* Robust input validation and error handling for invalid IDs and missing records
 * Auto-generated API documentation using Swagger (`/docs`)